Chethana45/Chethana45/README.md

 ## 🌸 About Me

-💻 Computer Science student @ MIT
+💻 Computer Science student @ MIT <br>
-🤖 Interested in Artificial Intelligence
+🤖 Interested in Artificial Intelligence <br>
-🧩 Currently learning Data Structures & Algorithms
+🧩 Currently learning Data Structures & Algorithms <br>
-🌱 Learning by solving problems and building projects
+🌱 Learning by solving problems and building projects <br>
-☕ Debugging is basically part of the process
+☕ Debugging is basically part of the process <br>

 </div>